-If he can do it, so can they: Incidental exposure to counterstereotypically-successful exemplars prompts automatic inferences.
-Journal of Personality and Social Psychology, 106, 359-379.
+If he can do it, so can they: Incidental exposure to counterstereotypically-successful exemplars prompts automatic inferences

 After being exposed to a counter-stereotypical example of someone successful (e.g., Obama), people infer that there isn't much racism in the world.
 They do not make the same inference when they reason about the example deliberately.
 In fact, the people who are most reluctant to endorse this inference (those high in need for cognition) are the ones most likely to make the inference automatically.